ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 0380014300,book,Nine Princes In Amber,6.99,true,Roger Zelazny,the Chronicles of Amber,1,fantasy
 0805080481,book,The Book of Three,5.99,true,Lloyd Alexander,The Chronicles of Prydain,1,fantasy
 080508049X,book,The Black Cauldron,5.99,true,Lloyd Alexander,The Chronicles of Prydain,2,fantasy
+{% endhighlight %}

+We'll upload this file to Solr using curl:

+{% highlight bash %}
 # Upload to Solr.
 $ curl http://localhost:8983/solr/update/csv \
   --data-binary @sample_books.csv \